 Rainwater tank

-By installing a rainwater tank, you collect extra water for watering the garden.
+By installing a rainwater tank, you can collect extra water for watering your garden.
 You can also connect the tank to your home.
 The amount of water storage depends on the number of water tanks installed.

-You only qualify for disconnection subsidy if the overflow from the tank is connected to an infiltration facility in your own yard.
-An overflow is needed in case the tank is full.
+You are only eligible for a disconnection subsidy if the tank overflow is connected to an infiltration facility in your own garden.
+An overflow is necessary in case the tank is full.

-When using a water tank for just the car or garden, the costs are limited.
-If you use the rainwater from the rainwater tank also for the toilet and washing machine, for example, a separate water line is needed.
+When using a water tank solely for the car or garden, the costs are limited.
+If you also use the rainwater from the rainwater tank for the toilet and washing machine, for example, a separate water pipe is required.
 When the rainwater tank is empty, the system must be able to switch to drinking water.
 This requires special equipment.

-The rainwater tank is usually used underground and therefore does not require additional space.
+The rainwater tank is usually installed underground and therefore does not require any extra space.

 Difficulty

-With low water use for garden and car, for example, the system can be installed by a handy handyman.
-An extensive system requires connection to the water supply and a second pipe system.
-This should be done by a licensed installer.
+If water consumption is low, for example for the garden and car, the system can be installed by a handy DIY enthusiast.
+For a more extensive system, a connection to the water supply is required and a second pipe network must be installed.
+This must be done by a certified installer.

 Earthmoving

-Most tanks have a capacity of about 5 m3.
-Therefore, a lot of earth moving is required.
+Most tanks have a capacity of approximately 5 m3.
+This requires a significant amount of earthmoving.

 Maintenance

-Maintenance is limited to inspection and possible cleaning of the filter system.
+Maintenance is limited to inspecting and, if necessary, cleaning the filter system.

-A water reuse system helps raise awareness and provides water even in times of drought.
+A water reuse system contributes to awareness and also supplies water during periods of drought.

 Biodiversity